Welcome to today's edition of the Rush 24-7 podcast.

 What was the proverbial straw that broke your camel's back?

-The guy he's just he's nuts.
+The guy, he's just, he's nuts.

-Yeah, Moonman.
+Yeah, moonwood.

 This is a true story.

-I mean if if our welfare recipients are are going to if California's welfare recipients uh are are are going to um Vegas to cash their checks or their cards, redeem their cards or cruise ships in Miami.
+I mean, if our welfare recipients are going to, if California's welfare recipients are going to Vegas to cash their checks or their cards, redeem their cards or cruise ships in Miami, how bad can it really be out there?

 No, I did not say poverty is good.